3Peso/mosk/README.md

 'True' or 'False', if true only users with user folders are been collected.

 #### Scope 'localhost.mac'
-ShellHistoryOfAllUsers
+* ShellHistoryOfAllUsers
-LocalTime
+* LocalTime
-NVRAMCollector
+* NVRAMCollector

 #### Scope 'network'
-TemperatureFromOpenWeatherDotCom
+* TemperatureFromOpenWeatherDotCom
-ExternalLinksOnUrl
+* ExternalLinksOnUrl
-HostsRegisteredInFritzBox
-TimeFromNTPServer
+* TimeFromNTPServer

 ## CLI Arguments
 Run mosk: